-- Always turn off the unit and disconnect power before cleaning or maintenance. - Only use a soft, dry cloth to wipe the unit clean.
+- Always turn off the unit and disconnect power before cleaning or maintenance. - Maintenance and cleaning should only be performed by a certified technician.
+Improper repair or maintenance could result in water leakage, electrical shock, or fire, and may void your warranty. - Use care when working on the unit at heights. - Only use a soft, dry cloth to wipe the unit clean.
 If the unit is especially dirty, you can use a cloth soaked in warm water to wipe it clean.